 A between centers or cylindrical grinder is a type of grinding machine used to shape the outside of an object.
 The grinder can work on a variety of shapes, however, the object must have a central axis of rotation.
 This includes but is not limited to such shapes as a cylinder, an ellipse, a cam, or a crankshaft.

 Between centers grinding is grinding occurring on an external surface of an object between the centers.
-The centers are end units with a point that allows the object to be rotated.
+In this grinding method the centers are end units with a point that allows the object to be rotated.
 The grinding wheel is also being rotated in the same direction when it comes in contact with the object.
 This effectively means the two surfaces will be moving in opposite directions when contact is made which allows for a smoother operation and less chance of a jam up.

 Surface grinding is a finishing process that uses a rotating abrasive wheel to smooth the flat surface of metallic or nonmetallic materials to give them a more refined look by removing the oxide layer and impurities on workpiece surfaces.
 This will also attain the desired surface for a functional purpose.